 By default, all routes are added to the "main" routing table as it was before.
-From a configuration point of view, biggest differences are routing table limit increase, routing table monitoring differences and how routes are added to specific routing tables (see next example)
+From a configuration point of view, the biggest differences are routing table limit increase, routing table monitoring differences, and how routes are added to specific routing tables (see next example)

 v7 introduces a new menu /routing route, which shows all address family routes as well as all filtered routes with all possible route attributes.

 /ipv6 route menus are used to add static routes and for simplicity shows only basic route attributes.